flurdy/blog/_posts/2019-10-09-microservices-are-cattle-not-pets.md

 Be cold.

 If not needed, do not shed a tear.
-Move on and iterate quicker.
+Cull it, move on and iterate onwards.

 #### Be cold to others